Ardelean-Calin/smiz/README.md

         .{ .event = .click, .from = .waiting, .to = .parsing },
         .{ .event =   null, .from = .parsing, .to =   .sleep },
     },
+    // Optional, can be omitted
+    .handler = &myTransitionHandler,
 }){};